iuri/iurix/README.md

 How do you ensure that the data remains correct and complete, even when things go wrong internally?
 There's not unique solution.
 A few subjects must be covered to supports reliability, scalability and maintenability.
-The content item system is compliant with all the requirements.
+The content item system must be compliant with all these requirements.
+It must follow the design, architecture